articles

 Author

 In August 2013, I start going to a gym in Shenzhen.
-When I have my first workout – my trainer, a Chinese guy about my age, asks me: “Are you married?”
+During my first workout, my trainer, a Chinese guy about my age, asks me: “Are you married?”

-He’s fast to go on: “In your culture that question would probably be inappropriate for me to ask, wouldn’t it?”
+He quickly adds: “In your culture, that question would probably be inappropriate for me to ask, wouldn’t it?”

 He asks: “Did you marry only recently?”